puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Optional[String]`

 Default is Off, matching the behavior prior to this command's existence.
-Addresses a conflict when using Shibboleth in conjunction with other auth/auth modules by restoring "standard" Apache behavior when processing the "valid-user" and "user" Require rules.
+Addresses a conflict when using Shibboleth in conjunction with other auth/auth modules by restoring `standard` Apache behavior when processing the `valid-user` and `user` Require rules.
 See the [`mod_shib`documentation](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPApacheConfig#NativeSPApacheConfig-Server/VirtualHostOptions), and [NativeSPhtaccess](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPhtaccess) topic for more details.
 This key is disabled if `apache::mod::shib` is not defined.